Labor Laws Concerning Migrant Workers in Kuwait

 13. What is the procedure to lodge a complaint against my employer?

-Workers must lodge a dispute at a local Public Authority of Manpower office (six offices across the country – find details here).
+Workers must lodge a dispute at a local Public Authority of Staff office (six offices across the country – find details here).
 A PAM investigator tries to mediate an outcome.
 If no settlement is reached within a month, the PAM investigator refers the case to the Civil Court (Labour Circuit).
 Cases can be brought to the Civil Court (Labour Circuit).
 All cases are free of court fees.